defano/wyldcard/README.md

 ## The HyperTalk Language

 HyperCard's native language, called HyperTalk, is an event-driven scripting language.
 Scripts are associated with user interface elements called `parts` and are triggered by user actions called `events`.
 There is no singular "main" script that executes at runtime.
-Comments are preceded by `--`

 A simple script to prompt the user to enter their name then greet them might look like: